kubesphere-retired/docs.kubesphere.io/content/v2.1/en/devops/credential.md

 Currently, it can store the following 4 types of credentials in DevOps project:

 - Account credentials: Username and password - which could be handled as separate components or as a colon separated string in the format username:password, such as GitHub, GitLab, Docker Hub, etc.
-- SSH Username with private key - an SSH public/private key pair.
+- SSH: Username with private key - an SSH public/private key pair.
-- Secret text - which is essentially secret content in a file.
+- Secret text: Secret content in a file.
 - kubeconfig: It's used to configure cross-cluster authentication, the page will automatically generate the contents of the kubeconfig file of the current Kubernetes cluster.
-You can also fill

 ## Create a Credential